 Executive Chef Nicolas Peek shows off his masterpieces at Birchwood Hall showcasing a farm-to-table approach deeply rooted in Southern tradition.
 Each dish pays homage to the down-home warmth of Southern cuisine with an eclectic, modern twist.

 The Sweet Onion Restaurant puts together regional cuisine with contemporary flair.
-A popular date night spot just off Main St in Waynesville, this restaurant has traditional favorites and amazing signature pastas.
+A popular date night spot just off Main St in Waynesville, this restaurant has traditional favorites and amazing signature pasta.

 Frozen dessert more your speed?
 Head to The Strand on Main St Waynesville for ice cream or milkshakes and floats.
 They’ve got pretty much every topping under the sun, and their freshly brewed coffee makes for a perfect pick-me-up.